where-kyfat/django_store_test/README.md

 ## Requirements
-- For deploy this application a docker-engine is needed
+- For deploy this application a docker-engine is needed.

 ## Deploy
 To deploy this application, you need to perform the following steps: